 Mudit brings over two decades of medical device industry experience across company formation, R&D, business development, and venture capital, with a global perspective on healthcare based on his experiences in USA, Ireland, and India.
 Mudit has served on the boards of several medical device companies, from early to commercial growth stage, resulting in successful IPOs and M&A transactions.

 Most recently, as a General Partner with Synergy Life Science Partners, Mudit delivered top quartile performance.
 In addition to his private venture capital experiences at S.H.I.P, and Synergy Life Science Partners, Mudit also brings a strategic investment perspective based on his tenure at Johnson and Johnson Development Corporation.

-Earlier in his career, Mudit held operational roles at Guidant Corporation’s Cardiac Rhythm Management Division and in petrochemical industry in India.
-Mudit played an important role in product development for start-ups like Epicor, Inc. (acquired: St. Jude Medical), and Cardiac Pathways Corporation (acquired: Boston Scientific).
-Mudit holds eight issued patents and has published numerous articles in peer reviewed publications.
+Prior to his investing career, Mudit held operational roles in the Cardiac Rhythm Management Division of Guidant Corporation, and played a key role in developing novel device technologies for heart failure, remote monitoring, and cardiac ablation.
+Mudit also played an important role in product development for start-ups like Epicor, Inc. (acquired: St. Jude Medical), and Cardiac Pathways Corporation (acquired: Boston Scientific).
+Mudit holds eight issued patents and has authored several peer reviewed publications.

-Mudit graduated with a B.E. in Electrical Engineering from Regional Engineering College, Nagpur, India (ranked first in his class).
+Mudit graduated with a B.E. in Electrical Engineering from REC, Nagpur, India, where he was a gold medal recipient for academic achievements.
 He received his Ph.D. in Biomedical Engineering from Duke University, and his M.B.A. from the Wharton School, University of Pennsylvania.